What do you think of when you hear the phrase “chocolate cake?” Do the terms “bad,” “decadent,” or “sinful” come to mind?

 The Bottom Line

-We know you know this, but it deserves repeating: Losing weight is a lifestyle change!
+We know you know this, but it deserves repeating: Getting healthy is a lifestyle change!

 In the long run, your long-term weight-loss efforts won’t be tanked by one chocolate bar.
 Eat well most of the time and the results will follow.